 Data for pools comes directly from the blockchain as APIs do not offer full historical data and have the tendency to go down at times.
 Thus we run our own blockchain archive nodes.
 For our Ethereum node we make use of Erigon to make things easier, and we are working on establishing nodes for other blockchains as well — Avalanche, BSC, Fantom, etc — as implementations of Erigon are developed for each of these platforms.

-For each app supported on DeFi Watch we analyze their documentation and integrate with their smart contracts to pull full historical data from the blockchain.
+For each app supported on Yield Samurai we analyze their documentation and integrate with their smart contracts to pull full historical data from the blockchain.

 Let’s take Uniswap V2.
 Being the second iteration of the most popular decentralized exchange (dex), Uniswap V2 has a familiar smart contract architecture: